Question from Lucy (Via MisLEAD: America’s Secret Epidemic Facebook Page).

-- I avoid tub refinishing at all cost.
-Generally it does not work (the new finishes fail sooner than later) and it is very toxic and has the potential to contaminate your whole home with lead dust and other toxic chemicals if the refinisher does not know what he is doing.
+- I avoid tub refinishing at all costs.
+Generally, it does not work (the new finishes fail sooner than later) and it is very toxic with the potential to contaminate your whole home with Lead dust and other toxic chemicals if the refinisher does not know what he is doing.

 As always, please let me know if you have any questions.